jindrichmynarz/dissertation/parts/geocoding.md

 Since we practice separation of concerns, the geocoder expects a reasonably clean input.
 It is the responsibility of data preparation to structure and normalize postal addresses.
 This effort has benefits for many tasks, not geocoding only.
-Instead of ad hoc cleaning during geocoding we thus prepared postal addresses as part of the ETL pre-processing, as described in the [section on data transformation](#transformation).
+Instead of ad hoc cleaning during geocoding we thus prepared postal addresses as part of the ETL pre-processing, as described in [@sec:transformation].

 Queries to Elasticsearch are generated from the provided addresses to geocode.
 Since every property of the addresses is optional, the queries can be generated in several ways.